-Snugs True Wireless review
+Snugs True Wireless full review

 Wireless earbuds are all the rage these days but it's hard to find a pair that both fit well and sound great.
 Can Snugs solve this problem?
 Here's our Snugs True Wireless review which uses the Jabees BTwins buds.

 It's perhaps a bit confusing if you don't know how it works so… Snugs is a company that specialises on custom moulded earphone tips.
 These are then partnered with different headsets from different manufacturers.

 In the case of the Snugs Wireless you have a choice of three pairs including Beats X, while the True Wireless only come with Jabees BTwins.

 The True Wireless package comes in at £299 if you're not an existing Snugs customer – ie you need to have your ears scanned so the firm can create a detailed map of your ear and canal so your tips fit like gloves.

 If you are a customer then the price drops to £269.
 Most of this cost is attributed to the custom moulded tips as the Jabees BTwins have an RRP of £99.

 Snugs has made it easier to get your digital impressions done thanks to a retail concession in the Tekzone of Selfridges.
 Here you can just rock up and get your free scan done in no time at all with no need to make an appointment.

 There are two elements to the design here as the headphones themselves are made by Jabees.
 The BTwins are tiny wireless earbuds that come with a selection of different tips – 9 pairs to be precise.